 Foods to Avoid

-Bowling centers have a limited menu, but these items are energy killers filled with bad calories that dehydrate you:
+Bowling centers have a limited menu, but these energy-killing items are filled with empty calories and can leave you dehydrated:

 Preparation is key.
 If you make a plan, avoiding energy killers becomes easier and just another part of your preparation routine.